What are mixture experiments?

 Free coding alternatives

-1. This is where domain knowledge becomes crucial.
-It would make very little sense to measure the fibers’ color, when all you really care about is how tough they are.
-The choice might look obvious in this example, but picking the right response quickly becomes non-trivial when you need to study more complex (or completely new) systems. ↩︎
+1. This is where domain knowledge matters.
+Measuring the fibers’ color would tell you nothing about toughness.
+The choice looks obvious here, but picking the right response becomes non-trivial for more complex or completely new systems. ↩︎

 2. The mixture constraint creates perfect multicollinearity.
-If you know the values of \(q-1\) components in a \(q\)-component mixture, the last component is completely determined: \(x_{q} = 1 - \sum_{i=1}^{q} x_{i}\).
+If you know the values of q1q-1 components in a qq-component mixture, the last component is completely determined: xq=1i=1q1xix_{q} = 1 - \sum_{i=1}^{q-1} x_{i}.
 This means that the design matrix is singular, and therefore the coefficients cannot be estimated through standard least squares. ↩︎